Lozenge (shape): United States

+Visual arts

+Lozenge is the term used to identify the format of a two-dimensional work of art, typically a parallelogrammatic painting on a canvas, panel, or paper support, that hangs as if from one of its corners.
+An example is Girl Singing by Frans Hals.

 Modal logic

-In modal logic, the lozenge expresses that there is "possibility."
+In modal logic, the lozenge expresses that there is "possibility".
 For example, the expression $\lozenge P$ expresses that it is possible that $P$ is true.

 Traffic signs

 The lozenge (technically a mascle) can be used on public roadways in the United States and Canada to mark a specific lane for a particular use.
 The lane will usually be painted with a lozenge at a regular interval, and signage will be installed to indicate the restrictions on using the lane.
 This marking is most often used to denote high-occupancy vehicle lanes or bus lanes, with accompanying signage reading "◊ HOV LANE" or "◊ BUS LANE" and giving the requirements for a vehicle to be accepted.
 Prior to 17 January 2006, lozenges could also be used to mark bicycle-only lanes, often in conjunction with a bicycle icon.

+Starting in August 2023 on a four-years trial in France, a white lozenge on blue background reserves lanes to car-sharing vehicles (at least one passenger besides the driver).

 In Japan and South Korea, a lozenge marked in white paint on the road indicates an upcoming uncontrolled pedestrian crossing.
 Similarly, in New Zealand a lozenge marked in white paint on the road may be placed to indicate an upcoming pedestrian crossing.

 In the United Kingdom, lozenges are used on tramway signs.
 For instance, speed limits are shown as a black lozenge on a white background, containing the speed limit in kilometres per hour.

 In many parts of Europe, traffic from the right has right of way at all junctions, unless otherwise stipulated.
 A yellow lozenge is used (typically on major routes) to indicate that the rule does not apply to the current route.

 A hollow lozenge is also used in the signage of waterways to identify a hazard.
 A cross is placed in the lozenge, dividing it in four, to mark a restricted area.